ligato/docs/docs/user-guide/quickstart.md

 - **Postman** or **cURL** tool (postman [installation manual][postman-install])

 !!! note
-    This quickstart guide example use Docker 19.03.5.
+    The steps described in this quickstart guide use Docker 19.03.5.
 Use the `docker --version` command to determine which version you are running.

 ## 2. Download Image

-Pull the vpp-agent image from [DockerHub][dockerhub].
-This image contains the vpp-agent and a compatible VPP dataplane.
+Pull the VPP agent image from [DockerHub][dockerhub].
+This image contains the VPP agent and a compatible VPP data plane.

 ```
 docker pull ligato/vpp-agent